 Heading off to college can be scary for someone who's never been on their own.
-It's a responsibility you have to be prepared for.
 Luckily, there are (fun) ways --like a semester abroad with ILP-- to prepare yourself before you dive head first into your first semester in college!

 - Time management